 When it comes to gift giving for children with cerebral palsy, you want to find items that are fun, practical, and appropriate for the recipient.
 This task can be more difficult than most people realize.
 Every child is different, and cerebral palsy symptoms vary.
 Gifts that work for one child may not be appropriate for another.

-To help find the perfect gift, Brown & Brothers has compiled a list of some of the best gift ideas for children with cerebral palsy.
+To help find the perfect gift, we have compiled a list of some of the best gift ideas for children with cerebral palsy.

 LEGO DUPLO Blocks

 Children with involuntary or spastic movements may find it easier to manipulate larger items.
 LEGO’s DUPLO blocks are a great alternative to traditional building blocks.
 DUPLO blocks are twice the size of normal LEGO’s, and can be purchased in a variety of themes, boxes, or sets.

 The Weplay Infinite Loop helps build motor function and upper-body dexterity.
 The looped tracks must be opened and closed to help a ball reach the other side.
 Each side of the loop offers a different difficulty level and is a great enhancement to cerebral palsy therapy.

 Smart Puppy operates via remote and mobile app.
 Using the app, children can easily make the puppy bark, do tricks, or wag his tail.
 The Smart Puppy can also play music via Bluetooth and will dance.
 Puppy size is small enough for most spaces, but large enough for children with cerebral palsy to handle safely.